• Skip to primary navigation

 Thank you to Toyota for lending us a Highlander for a few days on our Pacific Coast Highway road trip!
 As always, all opinions are my own.

-Leave a CommentFiled Under: USA Travel Tagged With: California, family travel, travel with kids
+Posted In: USA Travel · Tagged: California, family travel, travel with kids

 Leave a Reply Cancel reply